piotrmurach/tty-config/README.md

 * `json` for `.json` extension
 * `toml` for `.toml` extension
 * `ini`  for `.ini`, `.cnf`, `.conf`, `.cfg`, `.cf extensions`
+* `hcl`  for `.hcl` extensions

 Calling `read` without any arguments searches through provided locations to find configuration file and reads it.
 Therefore, you need to specify at least one search path that contains the configuration file together with actual filename.
-When filename is specifed then all known extensions will be tried.
+When filename is specified then all known extensions will be tried.

 For example, to find file called investments in the current directory do: